Residency Routes

 For a family of three or four applicants, Antigua is the most affordable option among the five Caribbean countries offering citizenship by investment programs.

-In addition to the passport program, Antigua also offers a digital nomad visa program for remote workers with an annual income requirement of $50,000.
+In addition to passport program, Antigua also offers a digital nomad visa program for remote workers with an annual income requirement of $50,000.

 Taxation: